 I’ve been making these peanut butter balls for years.
 I actually have two variations– I published peanut butter M&Ms truffles a few years ago and buckeyes in Sally’s Candy Addiction.
 Buckeyes are a common treat in Ohio.
 They’re like peanut butter balls but only partially dipped in chocolate so they resemble nuts from a buckeye tree.
 My friend lives in Cleveland and introduced me to them 15 years ago.
 The BEST!

 Today we’re completely enrobing the soft and creamy peanut butter filling inside rich chocolate.
 Obviously the combination of peanut butter and chocolate is enough to convince you and obviously this is exactly what you need to make next.
-It’s always nice to have an easy no bake treat (that literally everyone will hoard) on your holiday cookie tray.
+It’s always nice to have an easy no bake treat (that literally everyone will hoard) to share with your other Christmas cookies!

 Honestly the Best Peanut Butter Balls (Truffles!)